zjp-CN/os-notes/slides1/install/rustlings.typ

   ]

   #pagebreak()
-  #block_code_in_one_page(11pt)[#context {
+  #block_code_in_one_page(11pt)[
-      set block(width: 103%)
+    #set block(width: 103%)
     ```bash
     $ rustlings --help
     Usage: rustlings [--nocapture] [-v] [<command>] [<args>]

     Rustlings is a collection of small exercises to get you used to writing and reading Rust code

     Options:
       --nocapture       show outputs from the test exercises
       -v, --version     show the executable version
       --help            display usage information

     Commands:
       verify            Verifies all exercises according to the recommended order
       watch             Reruns `verify` when files were edited
       run               Runs/Tests a single exercise
       reset             Resets a single exercise using "git stash -- <filename>"
       hint              Returns a hint for the given exercise
       list              Lists the exercises available in Rustlings
       lsp               Enable rust-analyzer for exercises
       cicvverify        cicvverify
     ```
-    }
   ]
 ]